|

 3 in all games.

-Rule Clarification: Recently the Designer has ruled that
+Rule Clarification: The Designer has ruled that the reference

-the reference to besieged fortresses in the first sentence of
+to besieged fortresses in the first sentence of Rule 8.22 should

-Forks would NOT be considered to be controlled by the British
+be considered to be controlled by the British for victory purposes

 SEEDINGS/PAIRINGS/BYES